 Typically, an initial psychotherapy session will last about 60 minutes.
 Ongoing psychotherapy sessions thereafter are usually also about 60 minutes in length; however, 30 minute psychotherapy appointments may also be arranged.
 It is possible to conduct psychotherapy/counseling on a bi-weekly, weekly, or as needed basis.
 Depending on the issue, most therapists/counselors might recommend weekly psychotherapy/counseling appointments at first and then move into less frequent visits.

-Behavioral Health Clinic of Wausau offers Accelerated Comprehensive Evaluations (ACE®) which are an innovative and unique evaluation service developed by Behavioral Health Clinic of Wausau.
+Behavioral Health Clinic offers Accelerated Comprehensive Evaluations (ACE®) which are an innovative and unique evaluation service developed by Behavioral Health Clinic.
 ACE® Clinics provide comprehensive psychological and/or neuropsychological testing.
 Individuals will work with a licensed psychologist and at day’s end be provided with a 4-6 page written evaluation.

 Group therapy can be an incredibly powerful method of treatment.
 There are “skills groups,” which focus on developing strategies and tools that group members may use in their lives.
 In these groups, the structure seems like a mini classroom but is much more interactive.
 There are also “process groups,” which are much more unstructured and focus on discussion and the interactions among group members.
 Although these groups differ in format, the core components which bring about change in groups are universal.
 Group members often describe benefiting most from connecting with other individuals who experience similar sruggles that they do.
 As group chemistry and comradery develops, group members begin to not feel quite so isolated due to their mental health issues and they are given the opportunity to connect with others and feel supported in a safe place.